Chiddingfold: Demography and housing

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 The proportion of households in the civil parish who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).

 Notable residents

 The economist and ecological writer David Fleming was born in Chiddingfold in 1940, to Gold Dagger award-winning crime writer Joan Margaret Fleming.

 Socialite Viva Seton Montgomerie spent her final years in the village, until her death in 1959.

 The French-born abstract artist François Lanzi lived in Chiddingfold from 1971 until his death in 1988.

-The progressive rock band Genesis purchased a farm in Chiddingfold in 1980 and re-modeled one of the buildings into a recording studio.
+The rock band Genesis purchased a farm in Chiddingfold in 1980 and re-modeled one of the buildings into a recording studio.
 Known as The Farm the band began recording there in 1981 and the individual members of the band have also recorded solo albums there.